 Foods and drinks with a high sugar content should be restricted to avoid the risk of dental caries (cavities) from developing.
 Sticky foods need to be avoided because they can contribute to dental decay and appliance breakage.
 If you consume any food or drinks with high sugar content, we recommend having them during regular meals or at a specific time during the day to ensure that you plan enough time to carefully brush and rinse immediately afterward.
 Snacks should be foods without refined sugar and should also be followed by brushing or at least vigorous rinsing.

 Potential Harm to Your Braces

 Braces can be broken off from your teeth, break, or bend while eating certain foods.
 The foods that can cause damage to your braces and should therefore be avoided include:

 - Ice if it is chewed

 - Sticky food or candy of any kind (taffy, caramels, Tootsie Rolls, Gummy Bears, Now and Laters) damage appliances by bending wires and pulling cement loose.

-- Hard food or candy of any kind (Jolly Ranchers, pizza crust, hard pretzels, beef jerky, Doritos, Fritos, Corn, raw carrots, nuts) may do damage by bending wires, loosening cement under the bands or breaking the little brackets and tubes that are attached.
+- Hard food or candy of any kind (Jolly Ranchers, pizza crust, hard pretzels, beef jerky, Doritos, Fritos, Corn, raw carrots, nuts) can bend wires or loosen cement under the bands

 - Foods high in sugar content (cake, cookies, ice cream) should be avoided whenever possible.
 If you do eat them, brush your teeth immediately.
 If it is not convenient to brush, then always rinse your mouth with clear water after eating sweet foods.